Last Updated on

 While I was in the kitchen working on the sauce, my husband got the grill fired up.
 He rubbed the flank steak with garlic powder and black pepper, then threw it on a super hot grill for about 5 minutes each side.
 This yielded a steak that was medium rare through the middle, and medium to medium well on the thinner end pieces.

-Once the steak is done, pull it off the grill and let it sit for 5-10 minutes before slicing it to let the juices re-distribute.
+Once the steak is done, pull it off the grill and let it rest for 5-10 minutes before slicing it to let the juices re-distribute.
 Top with the sauce, and serve!

 For the steak